After a funeral for your loved one that passed, you and your family may want to send out thank-you note cards to express your gratitude.

 The flowers for Betty’s funeral were beautiful.
 The arrangement of purple carnations and white lilies was stunning, and Betty would have loved them.
 Thank you for your kindness and for remembering the family.

-Thank you for the beautiful flower arrangement sent to the funeral home for my sister’s funeral.
-She loved tulips and I loved that you choose my favorite color for them.
+#2 Thank you for the beautiful flower arrangement sent to the funeral home for my sister’s funeral.
+She loved tulips, and I loved that you chose my favorite color for them.
 I will plant them outside soon.
 Each year, when they bloom, will be a pleasant reminder of you and my sister.

-I am grateful to have you as a friend.
+#3 I am grateful to have you as a friend.
 The flowers remembering my grandpa are lovely.
-Thank you for caring about me and my family.
+Thank you for caring about my family and me.

-The family appreciated the flowers for Aunt [Aunt’s Name].
-The arrangement was amazing and my aunt would have loved them.
+#4 The family appreciated the lovely flowers for Aunt [Aunt’s Name].
+The arrangement was unique, and my aunt would have loved them.
 Thank you for showing your support and sympathy through the flowers.

-This could be for food brought to the funeral home for calling hours, or the after the funeral meal or food brought to your home before/after the funeral.
+There could be food brought to the funeral home for calling hours or for after the funeral.
+Sometimes there is a meal provided at the church or another location.

 Dear [Person’s Name],